jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 ### 1950 NBA Draft

-The 1950 NBA Draft consisted of 121 total picks with a single territorial pick to start it off, a first round with 11 picks, eight more rounds with 12 picks, a tenth round with ten picks, and an 11th and 12th round with two and one pick respectively.
+The 1950 NBA Draft consisted of 121 total picks with a single territorial pick to start it off, a first-round with 11 picks, eight more rounds with 12 picks, the tenth round with ten picks, and an 11th and 12th rounds with two picks and one pick respectively.

 Yes, the draft formats for the early years didn't make a ton of sense compared to the modern standard.

 ![1950 NBA Draft selections from current SEC schools][image1]

-Art Burris out of Tennessee officially became the first SEC basketball player drafted into the NBA all the way down at the 28th overall pick in the draft.
+Art Burris out of Tennessee officially became the first SEC basketball player drafted into the NBA down at the 28th overall pick in the draft.

 Overall, there were eight players taken from current SEC schools including three from Tennessee and two from Kentucky.
 Ed Montgomery from Tennessee was the very last pick in the very first NBA Draft.